-(29) To establish the position of public advocate to be located within the department to assist and educate the public on departmental programs and to carry out all duties of the ombudsman as provided in the Clean

-Air Act, as amended, 42 U.S.C.
-7661f; and
+(29) To establish the position of public advocate to be located within the department to assist and educate the public on departmental programs and to carry out all duties of the ombudsman as provided in the Clean Air Act, as amended, 42 U.S.C.
+7661f;

-(30) Under such conditions as it may prescribe for the review, recommendations, and written approval of the director, to require the submission of such plans, specifications, and other information as it deems necessary to carry out the Environmental Protection Act and the Integrated Solid Waste Management Act or to carry out the rules and regulations adopted pursuant to the acts.
-When deemed necessary by the director, the plans and specifications shall be prepared and submitted by a professional engineer duly registered to practice in Nebraska; and
+(30) Under such conditions as it may prescribe for the review, recommendations, and written approval of the director, to require the submission of such plans, specifications, and other information as it deems necessary to carry out the Environmental Protection Act, and the Integrated Solid Waste Management Act, and the Livestock Waste Management Act or to carry out the rules and regulations adopted pursuant to the acts.
+When deemed necessary by the director, the plans and specifications shall be prepared and submitted by a professional engineer licensed to practice in Nebraska;

-(30) (31) To carry out the provisions of the Petroleum Products and

-Hazardous Substances Storage and Handling Act.
+(31) To carry out the provisions of the Petroleum Products and Hazardous Substances Storage and Handling Act; and